 Step 4.
 On the right-side pane of the Run, you will see a list of apps entries.
 All the entries are auto-start which is added by different programs on your PC.
 Perform a right-click on any unwanted or invalid entry and click on the Delete option.

-Quick Tips: If you not sure if an auto-run entry is valid or invalid, right-click on the auto-run entry on the right-side pane and select Modify option.
-You will see the full path of the program.
-Navigate to the path in the File Explorer and check if the program actually exists on your PC.
+Quick Tips: If you are unsure if an auto-run entry is valid or invalid, right-click on the auto-run entry on the right-side pane and select the

 Step 5.
-You need to repeat the above-mentioned steps to find the Run keys at the following locations to drop them:-
+You need to repeat the steps mentioned above to find the Run keys at the following locations to drop them:-

 Step 6.
 If you install 32-bit programs on a 64-bit Windows 10 computer or laptop, you need to find the auto-run entries to the following locations too:-